phalcon/documentation/docs/api/phalcon_http.md

 ): mixed;
 ```

-Gets variable from $_GET superglobal applying filters if needed
+Return a variable from $_GET superglobal applying filters if needed.
 If no parameters are given the $_GET superglobal is returned

 ```php